scalabli/quo/docs/utils.rst

 Launching Editors
 -----------------

-Quo supports launching editors automatically through :func:`edit`.
+Quo supports launching editors automatically through :func:`quo.edit`.
 This is very useful for asking users for multi-line input.
 It will automatically open the user's defined editor or fall back to a sensible default.
 If the user closes the editor without saving, the return value